Best Pool Cue Racks in 2026: Wall Mounts and Floor Stands Worth Buying

 Wall mounts save space in smaller rooms and hold 4-6 cues; floor stands accommodate 8-9 cues and work better for serious players with limited wall space.

-Think about your actual living situation.
-I’ve tested both extensively.
+Think about your actual living situation, because I’ve tested both and the answer depends on the room.
 Wall mounts are genuinely perfect if you’re renting or live in a smaller place.
-They disappear against the wall.
-Nobody walking in notices them.
-You get 4-6 cues stored vertically, taking up maybe a foot of wall space.
-The downside?
-You can only fit so many.
-Also, installation matters.
-Bad anchors, bad location, and your cues could end up on the floor.
+They disappear against the wall so completely that nobody walking in notices them, and you get 4-6 cues stored vertically in maybe a foot of wall space.

 The racks